Zenei/population_analysis_app/README.md

 Use rstudio to run the application.

 ## Issues
-The machine learning module created returns faulty results when very low values are given.
+The machine learning functionality in the Relationship Model returns faulty results when very low values are given.
 There seems to be an issue of overfitting.
 Will be resolved in time.